The house is quiet. The lights are off. You finally lie down and let your body sink into the bed.

 This usually happens when the nervous system releases stored activation as it begins to relax.
 Shaking is a common discharge response, not a sign of danger.

 It can be.
 Anxiety often lives in the body, and shaking can appear when vigilance drops and the nervous system releases tension.
+If you’ve also experienced panic or adrenaline spikes at night, this can help connect the dots:

 Yes.
 The nervous system may tremble as it transitions from alertness into rest, especially after prolonged stress.